CruXUCLA/bci-smarthome/README.md

 For the breadboard, all you will need is the NodeMCU, an LED attached to pin D6, and a resistor, which is connected to the LED on one end and grounded on the other.

 #### Testing the System
 Everything should now be properly set up.
-Connect the Muse headset to the app, make sure the Arduino is connected to Firebase (check through the serial monitor), and try to relax.
+Connect the Muse headset to the app, make sure the Arduino is connected to Firebase (check through the serial monitor) and try to relax.
 Once the threshold is passed, the LED should light up, and it should turn off when you start concentrating again.
 Now you have an understanding of how to use IoT technology and EEG signals to control devices!

 ## Conclusion
-Our first experience with working with neurotechnology was a very rewarding experience.
-Along with learning about how EEGs work, we gained valuable skills in developing Android applications, working with APIs, and using IoT devices.
-As we look to the future, we have many new ideas on what to work on.
-Because this project was a proof of concept of working with IoT devices, we could integrate this system with consumer appliances, such as Phillips Hue lightbulbs and TVs using the Chromecast API.
-We could also analyze other types of brainwaves and see how different combinations of brainwaves indicate different states of mind and have devices react in different ways depending on those states.
+Our first experience with working with neurotechnology provided insight into how existing EEG technologies could be integrated as consumer-minded devices.
+Along with learning how EEGs work, we gained valuable skills in developing Android applications, working with backend APIs, and using IoT devices.
+Expanding upon this current iteration of the project, We look forward to further develop our project to support consumer products such as Phillips Hue lightbulbs and Chromecast TVs.
+As we provided a proof of concept of working with IoT devices, we hope to analyze other types of brainwaves and see how different combinations of brainwaves indicate different states of mind.
+A more sophisticated level of control would enable users to control multiple devices, leading to a comprehensive realization of a brain-controlled modern smart home.